 There are a lot of weird alternative health interventions out there, but colon cleanses, also known as colon hydrotherapy or colonics, have got to be among the weirder ones.
-Apparently, this has been around since the time of the ancient Egyptians, but it only appeared on my radar a few years back when a colonics business opened up next door to the dance studio I went to.
+Apparently, this has been around since the time of the ancient Egyptians; however, it only appeared on my radar a few years back when a colonics business opened up next door to the dance studio I went to.
 My first reaction was to wonder why on earth anyone would not only volunteer but pay to have their colon flushed out, particularly in a non-medical setting.

 However, why would anyone listen to me when they could listen to Gwyneth Paltrow?

 Does it matter to you the direction by which your coffee enters your body?
 Goop’s beauty and wellness detox guide suggests the Implant-o-rama at-home coffee enema system.
 It comes for the low price of $135 (and no, I’m not making any of that up).
 Is do-it-yourself just far too much bother for you?

 Here’s something that makes my heart sing: Canada’s McGill University has an Office for Science and Society.
 Its tagline is “separating sense from nonsense.”
-Their article on colon cleansing, organized under the directory for health and nutrition quackery, points out that there is no evidence of any benefit from colon cleanses, but there is evidence of substantial risks, such as bowel perforation from an unqualified person sticking a tube up your butt, or electrolyte imbalances.
+Their article on colon cleansing, organized under the directory for health and nutrition quackery, points out that there is no evidence of any benefit from colon cleanses.
+However, there is evidence of substantial risks, such as bowel perforation or electrolyte imbalances.

 The McGill anti-quackery article also explains that there’s no scientific basis to the idea of “auto-intoxication.”
 This is the line of thinking that feces hang out in the bowel for too long, allowing bad bacteria enter the bloodstream.
 The article points out that with doctors regularly hanging out in that region of the body for colonoscopies and other procedures, they would know if there was shit (literally) hanging around that didn’t belong there.